yudhisteer/Point-Clouds-3D-Perception-with-Open3D/README.md

 <a name="sr"></a>
 ## 7. Surface Reconstruction
 For the last part, we will see how we can do surface reconstruction given a point cloud.
-In order to do that, we first need to compute the ```normals``` of each point in a point cloud.
+To do that, we first need to compute the ```normals``` of each point in a point cloud.
 Normals refer to the direction vectors that are **perpendicular** to the surfaces of the points.
 For each point in the point cloud, a normal vector is calculated to indicate the **direction** of the surface at that point.
 Normals are used to estimate the **orientation** of surfaces and to **reconstruct** smooth surfaces from a point cloud.
 For this scenario, I chose to get the point cloud of my jug of water using the LiDAR of an iPhone as shown below: